candoumbe/DataFilters.AspNetCore/README.md

 This can be a tedious task and this library can help to ease that process.

-### <a href="#" id="reduce-bandwith-usage">Reduce the bandwith usage</a>
+### <a href="#" id="reduce-bandwith-usage">Reduce the bandwidth usage</a>
-The library can help reduce bandwith usage.
-This can be done in two  differnet ways :
+The library can help reduce bandwidth usage.
+This can be done in two different ways :
 - using `x-datafilters-fields-include` / `x-datafilters-fields-exclude` custom HTTP headers
-- using [`Prefer`] HTTP header,  .
+- using [`Prefer`] HTTP header

 #### <a href="#" id="custom-http-headers"> Custom HTTP headers</a>

-##### `x-datafilters-fields-include`

-`x-datafilters-fields-include` custom HTTP header allows to specified which properties that will be kept in the body response.
+* `x-datafilters-fields-include` custom HTTP header allows to specify which properties should be kept in the body response.

-##### `x-datafilters-fields-exclude`

-`x-datafilters-fields-exclude` custom HTTP header allows to specify which properties that will be dropped from the body response.
+* `x-datafilters-fields-exclude` custom HTTP header allows to specify which properties should be dropped from the body response.

-These custom headers can be handy for mobile clients that query a REST API by reducing the volume of data transfered from backend.
-This can also allow to design one API that can serve multiple clients : each client could "select" the properties it want to display.
+These custom headers can be handy for mobile clients that query a REST API by reducing the volume of data transferred from backend.
+This can also allow to design one API that can serve multiple clients : each client could "select" the properties it wants to display.

 #### <a href="#" id="prefer-http-header-support">[`Prefer`](https://httpwg.org/specs/rfc7240.html) HTTP header support</a>